After you have submitted your electronic thesis or dissertation and The Graduate School has approved it, it will be

 - If your thesis or dissertation contains data or material that was generated pursuant to a grant or contract and the thesis or dissertation is subject to review by the sponsor or grantor prior to publication, you should select at least a six-month embargo.
 If you are unsure whether your research falls into this area, contact Export Controls at the Office of Research Support (919-668-2711).

 If you are planning to publish all or part of your thesis/dissertation and know that publishers in your field consider open access electronic thesis/dissertations to be a prior publication, you may want to consider an embargo or check on their open access policy before submitting your thesis or dissertation.
-For more information, see the Publishing Concerns page.
+For more information, see the ETD Availability page.

 Duke offers three embargo options: six months, one year, and two years.
 These options are available when you are uploading your PDF to ProQuest.
 The embargo period begins from the date The Graduate School approves your thesis or dissertation and lasts for the selected time period.
 If you select an embargo, your thesis or dissertation will not be available through DukeSpace or ProQuest until the end of the embargo period.
 The title, abstract, attribution information, and subject classification will be available during and after the embargo in DukeSpace and the Library catalog.

 Extending an embargo on DukeSpace

-If you choose to embargo your thesis or dissertation when you submit it, and if at any time during the embargo period you subsequently decide that you wish to extend the embargo on electronic access to your thesis or dissertation on DukeSpace, write a brief e-mail requesting an extension to The Graduate School's Office of Academic Affairs (firstname.lastname@example.org) and Digital Collections and Curation Services (email@example.com) at Duke University Libraries.
+If you choose to embargo your thesis or dissertation when you submit it, and if at any time during the embargo period you subsequently decide that you wish to extend the embargo on electronic access to your thesis or dissertation on DukeSpace, write a brief e-mail requesting an extension to The Graduate School's Office of Academic Affairs (firstname.lastname@example.org).
 Provide your full name, the title of your thesis or dissertation, your graduation date, and your e-mail address.
+Note that embargo extension requests should be initiated six weeks prior to the expiration of the existing embargo period.